Grab Logs

 adb shell

-su (Magisk prompt should appear which you need to accept)
+su #(a Magisk prompt should appear in Android which you have to accept)- now do:

 exit